 Automated Source Steering System (SSS) steering wings on each PGS source sub-array enable ± 40 m lateral steering range for each source array—translating to typical source position errors of less than ± 2 m during 4D survey matching of previous source positions.
 Two DGPS towers on each sub-array enable precise positions to be computed for every air gun location during each shot.

 Our proprietary streamer steering solution, developed in partnership with Kongsberg, offers both depth and lateral steering control.
 Attention was given to building a fully integrated, low-diameter streamer system that does not cause drag or turbulence effects at the bird location, and is low-noise even under vessel line turning conditions.
 Streamer feathering can typically be controlled in an automated manner within ± 3°.
 The use of a very dense and large array of streamers, a Ramform vessel hallmark, also ensures the maximum availability of CMP offset class traces for matching the source and receiver positions during 4D data processing.
 Furthermore, the towing of additional ‘overlap’ streamers outside the nominal streamer spread ensures that CMP fold at all offset classes is preserved whenever streamer feathering affects the longer offsets.

-The figure below shows a real 4D monitor survey vessel pre-plot where the color scale represents the average lateral source position error—controlled by the source steering management.
-The inline source position error is influenced by the source firing time error at each baseline shot position; typically very small.
-PGS 4D surveys typically operate with more than 90% of radial shot position errors being less than 2 m.
+The figure below shows a real 4D monitor survey vessel pre-plot, where the color scale represents the average lateral-source-position error controlled by the source-steering management system.
+The inline-source-position error is influenced by the source-firing-time error at each baseline-shot-position and is usually small.
+For PGS 4D surveys, more than 90% of radial shot-position errors are typically less than 4 m.